Godwin Matanga

-Tandabantu Godwin Matanga (born 5 February 1962) is a Zimbabwean police officer who serves as the current commissioner-general of the Zimbabwe Republic Police since 19 December 2017.
-He took office after the removal of Augustine Chihuri following the November 2017 coup d'état, and was officially appointed as commissioner-general on 12 February 2018 by President Emmerson Mnangagwa.
+Tandabantu Godwin Matanga (born 5 February 1962) is a Zimbabwean police officer who served as the Commissioner-General of the Zimbabwe Republic Police from 19 December 2017 to 31 December 2024.
+He took office after the removal of Augustine Chihuri following the November 2017 coup d'état, and was officially appointed as Commissioner-General on 12 February 2018 by President Emmerson Mnangagwa.
 He joined the police in 1982 and previously had been deputy commissioner-general since 1992.

+He was retired by Emerson Mnangagwa on 20 Dec 2024 with the retirement taking effect on end of day 31 December 2024.
+He will be 62.

 A veteran of Zimbabwe's war of independence, Matanga is closely aligned with ZANU–PF and has been involved in internal party politics and anti-opposition political violence.
 He has been subject to American and British sanctions since 2005 and 2021, respectively.